espressif/esp-idf/docs/en/api-guides/wifi.rst

    * - channel
      - If the channel is 0, the station scans the channel 1 ~ N to search for the target AP; otherwise, the station starts by scanning the channel whose value is the same as that of the “channel” field, and then scans the channel 1 ~ N but skip the specific channel to find the target AP.
 For example, if the channel is 3, the scan order will be 3, 1, 2, 4,..., N. If you do not know which channel the target AP is running on, set it to 0.
    * - sort_method
-     - This field is only for WIFI_ALL_CHANNEL_SCAN.
+     - This field is only for ``WIFI_ALL_CHANNEL_SCAN``.

-       If the sort_method is WIFI_CONNECT_AP_BY_SIGNAL, all matched APs are sorted by signal, and the AP with the best signal will be connected firstly.
+       If the sort_method is ``WIFI_CONNECT_AP_BY_SIGNAL``, all matched APs are sorted by signal, and the AP with the best signal will be connected firstly.
 For example, the station wants to connect an AP whose SSID is “apxx”.
 If the scan finds two APs whose SSID equals to “apxx”, and the first AP’s signal is -90 dBm while the second AP’s signal is -30 dBm, the station connects the second AP firstly, and it would not connect the first one unless it fails to connect the second one.

-       If the sort_method is WIFI_CONNECT_AP_BY_SECURITY, all matched APs are sorted by security.
+       If the sort_method is ``WIFI_CONNECT_AP_BY_SECURITY``, all matched APs are sorted by security.
 For example, the station wants to connect an AP whose SSID is “apxx”.
 If the scan finds two APs whose SSID is “apxx”, and the security of the first found AP is open while the second one is WPA2, the station connects to the second AP firstly, and it would not connect the first one unless it fails to connect the second one.
    * - threshold
      - The threshold is used to filter the found AP.
 If the RSSI or security mode is less than the configured threshold, the AP will be discarded.